launchdarkly/api-client-ruby/docs/UserSettingsApi.md

 user_key = 'user_key_example' # String | The user's key.

-patch_comment = LaunchDarklyApi::PatchComment.new # PatchComment | Requires a JSON Patch representation of the desired changes to the project, and an optional comment. 'http://jsonpatch.com/' Feature flag patches also support JSON Merge Patch format. 'https://tools.ietf.org/html/rfc7386' The addition of comments is also supported.
+semantic_patch_with_comment = nil # Object | Requires a Semantic Patch representation of the desired changes to the resource. 'https://apidocs.launchdarkly.com/reference#updates-via-semantic-patches'.
+The addition of comments is also supported.

 begin
   #Update, add, or delete expiring user targets for a single user on all flags
-  result = api_instance.patch_expiring_user_targets_for_flags(project_key, environment_key, user_key, patch_comment)
+  result = api_instance.patch_expiring_user_targets_for_flags(project_key, environment_key, user_key, semantic_patch_with_comment)
   p result
 rescue LaunchDarklyApi::ApiError => e
   puts "Exception when calling UserSettingsApi->patch_expiring_user_targets_for_flags: #{e}"